-According To Report, Molly Roloff’s Wedding To Air On ‘LPBW’, Jacob To Make An Appearance In Episode
+According To Report, Molly Roloff’s Wedding To Air On ‘LPBW,’ Jacob To Make An Appearance In Episode

 The coolest, best read, man on the farm.
 A post shared by Matt Roloff (@mattroloff) on

-Fans immediately began to comment on the photo, saying how they hope this is the turning point and that they’re glad to see the family is picking up the pieces and moving forward after the whole ordeal.
+Fans immediately began to comment on the photo, saying how they hope this is the turning point and that they’re glad to see that the family is picking up the pieces and moving forward after the whole ordeal.

 “Glad he’s coming back to the family,” one fan posted.